-When you have found your disease or condition, you look for the treatment color.
+Scroll down the site to find your disease or condition.
+Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Bacterial Vaginosis would then be categorized as 21-00-5.
+For instance, Bacterial Vaginosis would then be categorized as 21-00-5.
 Here, the last digit, the treatment color, is red.
 The first two digits are the disease/condition group (Women’s Health is 21).
 The next two digits (Bacterial Vaginosis is 00) are the illness within the group, and the last digit (red is 5) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.